TransUnion Mobile Navigation

 Click the button below to see the navigation in action (resize your window to simulate a smaller screen)

-- design a navigation that will not overwhelm users
+- To design a navigation experience that will not overwhelm users

-- create a scalable system that will accommodate for TUCM's growing products
+- Create a scalable system that will clearly organize TUCM's current features but also accommodate for future products

 Idea One: Dropdowns + Nesting